microsoft/azure-openai-service-proxy/docs/docs/10-Introduction.md

 ## Introduction to the OpenAI Proxy

-The goal of the Azure OpenAI proxy service is to simplify access to an Azure OpenAI `Playground-like` experience and supports Azure OpenAI SDKs and REST endpoints for developer events, workshops, and hackathons.
+The goal of the Azure OpenAI proxy service is to simplify access to an Azure OpenAI `Playground-like` experience and supports Azure OpenAI SDKs, LangChain, and REST endpoints for developer events, workshops, and hackathons.
 Access is granted using a timebound `event code`.

 An `event code` is typically the name of an event, eg `hackathon`, and is given to the event attendees.
 The event administrator sets the period the `event code` will be active.